artmnq/React-ClothingStore/README.md

 - SCSS modules

+- Redux ToolKit

 In the future I intend to use:
-- Redux
 - TypeScript
 - Axios